5 Columbus Circle: Construction and early use

 Demolition of the site had begun in May 1911 after the site had been acquired.
 The U.S. Rubber Building was completed and ready for occupancy in mid-1912, with tenants moving there by May 1 of that year.
 Upon the building's completion, U.S. Rubber occupied the ground-floor showroom, basements, and ten of the upper floors.
 The 15th through 17th floors were used as the company's general offices.
 The other floors were rented to various tenants, including the Society of Automobile Engineers, the Timken Roller Bearing Company, the National Tuberculosis Association, and taxi operator Keystone Transportation Company.

-The Fitzgerald estate sold the Schulte Real Estate Company the site for $1.1 million in 1928 and title was then passed to businessman August Heckscher.
+The Fitzgerald estate sold the Schulte Real Estate Company the site for $1.1 million in 1928, and property title was then passed to businessman August Heckscher.
 U.S. Rubber acquired the land under the building outright in 1932, upon the expiration of the original lease.
 At the time of U.S. Rubber's land purchase, the Metropolitan Life Insurance Company had a mortgage loan of $800,000 against the property.